JohanAtterfors/JohanAtterfors.github.io/about.md

 My life mostly entails physical activity, learning and spending time with the people I love.
 I am an avid reader and someone who cannot give up on a problem until it is solved.
-My next adventure will hopefully be a return to my beloved alp this winter, hit me up if you want in!
+My next adventure will hopefully be a return to my beloved alps this winter, hit me up if you want in!

 Much of my time when not spent studying is spent on running and an active life.
 I have been running most my life along with skiing.
 Some of the best times of